 What are Lysosomal Storage Diseases?

-Lysosomal Storage Diseases (LSDs) are caused by an accumulation of certain substances (called substrates) in a part of the cell called the lysosome.
+LSDs are caused by an accumulation of certain substances (called substrates) in a part of the cell called the lysosome.
 Lysosomes use proteins called enzymes to help break down or recycle many different substrates in the human body.
-If one of these enzymes does not work properly or is missing altogether, substrate are not broken down and accumulate in the lysosome.
+If one of these enzymes does not work properly or is missing altogether, substrates are not broken down and accumulate in the lysosome.
 Over time, the excess storage of substrates damages the affected organ or body part, and LSD symptoms will occur.

 Although there are more than 50 types of LSDs, these disorders are very rare and are often misdiagnosed or diagnosed many years after symptoms begin.
 Not all of the LSDs currently have good treatment options, but with research advances occurring all over the world, more and more treatment options are becoming available for these diseases.

-What are some examples of Lysosomal Storage Disorders?
+What are some examples of Lysosomal Storage Diseases?

 - Gaucher disease

 - Pompe disease (Glycogen Storage Disease type 2)